VaudoiseAssurances/API-Guidelines/README.md

 If you speak french (or want to learn), you can access our [API Standards v1.1 (french version)](fr/introduction.md).
 If you speak english, well... you have to wait.
 We did not translate them, yet.

+## Contact

+Shoot us an email at opensource@vaudoise.ch if you have questions.

 Feel free to use these guidelines if needed.